shishifubing/app-cli-autoscroll/README.md

                         where the scrolling started, can be set to 0 [default: 10]

-buttons:
-  Button options

-  Once --buttons-start is pressed, the scrolling starts, when --buttons-end is pressed, it ends
+button options:

-  -bh, --buttons-hold   if set, the scrolling will end once you release --buttons-start -bs, --buttons-start int
+  -bh, --button-hold    if set, the scrolling will end once you release --buttons-start -bs, --button-start int
                         button that starts the scrolling
                         [default: 2]
-  -be, --buttons-end int
+  -be, --button-end int
                         button that ends the scrolling
                         [default: --buttons-start]

-config:
-  Configuration file options

-  It allows to load arguments on runtime
+config options:

   -ce, --config-enable  if set, arguments from the configuration file on --config-path will be loaded
                         every --config-interval